View Wilford Bingham's Obituary on the-leader.com and share memories

 "Bing" was active with the Senior Center near his neighborhood.
 He went on field trips to museums, theaters, restaurants, circus and zoo.
 He learned technology and yoga.
 He made many new friends and celebrated their birthdays at parties.

 Due to health concerns, "Bing" was admitted to a Nursing Home in December 2019.
-Four months later, "Bing" contracted the new Coronavirus COVID-19.
 He died on May 1, 2020.
 He was buried in Pantego, North Carolina on May 8, 2020.
 It was his wish to be buried next to his Mother in the family cemetery.
 He arrived just in time for Mother's Day.
 He is forever in our hearts.
 May he Rest In Peace.

 Published in The Corning Leader on May 15, 2020